penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session.md

 ## frameTemplate

-Templates with assignment preferences to section of the frames.
+Class unit availability to be assigned to the sections.

 `frameTemplate`